 I went regularly to the gynecologist for check-ups during my pregnancies.
-And it was during the second pregnancy that I had Hashimoto’s diagnosis, took Levothyroksin, and then low levels of iron were found.
+It was during the second pregnancy that I had Hashimoto’s diagnosis, took Levothyroksin, and then low levels of iron were found.

 Levothyroxine medicine is taken in low dosages, at microgram levels and its absorption gets easily influenced by ingesting foods or specific substances.
 Therefore one has to take the medicine first thing in the morning and then fast for at least half an hour before having breakfast.

 Iron is one of the substances that interfere with the absorption of levothyroxine in the digestive tract.
-Unfortunately, the gynecologist that prescribed the iron supplement didn’t know this and even reassured me that I can take both together.
+Unfortunately, the gynecologist who prescribed the iron supplement didn’t know this and even reassured me that I could take both together.

 This caused an abrupt decrease in levothyroxine levels and, in my case, extreme mood swings and tiredness during pregnancy.
-I found the right information and stopped taking the medicines together immediately.
+I found the correct information and stopped taking the medicines together immediately.

 Psychological Root Causes

-I am a great believer that every chronic or autoimmune disease has a psychological root cause besides genetics and environmental causes like toxicity.
+I learned that every chronic or autoimmune disease has a psychological root cause besides genetics and environmental causes like toxicity.

 It is known that Hashimoto thyroiditis affects women more often than men.
 And there are different studies indicating that Hashimoto’s disease can serve as an adjustment and protection mechanism for the body.

-The psychological factors causing such protection mechanisms can be an unfavorable environment in childhood like violence, verbal, physical, or sexual abuse between parents or towards the child, addictions of parents, loss of a family member, etc.
+The psychological factors causing such protection mechanisms can be an unfavorable environment in childhood, like violence, verbal, physical, or sexual abuse between parents or towards the child, parents with addictions, loss of a family member, etc.